-Ohio arson and aggravated arson charges are among the most serious offenses you can be convicted of in Ohio.
-If convicted, you stand to face a lengthy prison term and substantial fines, not to mention that you will now have a criminal record that can seriously hamper your future employment prospects.
+Ohio arson and aggravated arson charges are among the most serious convictions in the state.
+If convicted, you stand to face a lengthy prison term and substantial fines.
+You will now have a criminal record that can seriously hamper your future employment prospects.
 Secure the services of a competent criminal attorney to defend your freedom and your future.
 Call Attorney Adam Burke today for your free consultation at (614) 280-9122.

 Ohio Arson Charges

-“Arsonist” is the label given to a person who sets fire to something.
+“Arsonist” is a person who sets fire to something.

-In Ohio, you can be charged with arson if, through the means of a fire or an explosion, you knowingly do any of the following:
+In Ohio, you can be charged with arson if, through the means of a fire or an explosion, you knowingly cause physical harm, or create a substantial risk of physical harm to any of the following:

-- Cause physical harm, or create a substantial risk of physical harm, to your (the offender’s) property or another person’s property with intent to defraud.
+- Your (the offender’s) property, or another person’s property with intent to defraud.

-- Cause physical harm, or create a substantial risk of physical harm, to a government-owned property, like a courthouse, police station or a school building.
+- A government-owned property, like a courthouse, police station or a school building.

-- Cause physical harm, or create a substantial risk of physical harm, to a park, wildlife preserve, brush-covered area or similar areas belonging to the state or to someone else – with or without the purpose to defraud
+- A park, wildlife preserve, brush-covered area or similar areas belonging to the state or to someone else – with or without the purpose to defraud

-If the property set on fire is valued at less than $1000 and is considered private property, arson is a 1st-degree misdemeanor.
+If the property set on fire is private property valued at less than $1000, arson is a 1st-degree misdemeanor.
 In all other cases, arson is treated as a felony (4th degree or 3rd degree).
 1

 Ohio Aggravated Arson Charges

-Aggravated arson is similar to arson, except that either the property that was set on fire was occupied, or the arson caused, or created a substantial risk of physical harm to a person other than the offender.
+Aggravated arson is similar to arson.
+However, either the property that was set on fire was occupied, or the arson caused, or created a substantial risk of physical harm to a person other than the offender.

 Aggravated arson is felony of the 2nd or 1st degree.
 2